mckulpa/kubernetes-backend-demo/kubernetes/README.md

     minikube tunnel

 This will route `localhost` traffic to your Minikube cluster.
+Running a tunnel is necessary only for macOS - on Linux you should be fine with using Minikube IP (run `minikube ip` in bash or just check IP of the nodes) to communicate with the cluster.

 ### Dealing with registry access error